Insality/defold-schedule/README.md

 	-- When to start, choose one of the following :after(time)
 	:start_at(time) -- Unix seconds or ISO (YYYY-MM-DDTHH:MM:SS)
-	-- When to end, choose one of the following :duration(time)
+	-- Note: Weekly and yearly cycles can work without start_at - they compute next occurrence from now -- When to end, choose one of the following :duration(time)
 	:end_at(time)